Living in University accommodation from September 2020

 Student Living Ambassadors

 We understand that you will want to feel part of a community when living in our accommodation.
-The University has a team of Student Living Ambassadors who will provide support to everyone moving into our accommodation with the initial period of settling in and also throughout your stay in the property.
+The University has a team of Student Living Ambassadors who will provide support to everyone living in our accommodation.

 Watch our video to find out more about how our Student Living Ambassadors can help you during your first year at Bath.